-Reliability of Drug Recognition Experts
+What is the Reliability of Drug Recognition Experts?

-The reliability of DRE’s has been as widely criticized and has been challenged by defense attorneys in many states.
-Recently, a court in Maryland found that a “Drug Recognition Expert” was not qualified to render an opinion regarding whether the driver was under the influence of drugs.
+The reliability of DRE’s has been widely criticized and has been challenged by defense attorneys in many states.
+For example, a court in Maryland found that a “Drug Recognition Expert” was not qualified to render an opinion regarding whether the driver was under the influence of drugs.
 In that case, the defense called three expert witnesses in various fields of medicine to challenge the reliability of the DRE’s training, testing, and his opinion.

 One of the things that DRE’s look for is dilated pupils.
 There are numerous medical reasons why one’s pupils may become dilated which include sexual arousal, excitement, and performing complex cognitive tasks.
 Ironically, most people who get pulled over even for a simple traffic ticket experience a bit of fight or flight response to flashing blue lights.
 Just the sheer fact of being pulled over can cause enough excitement, and consequently the release of enough adrenaline, to cause your pupils to become dilated.

 South Carolina’s courts have yet to determine whether a DRE’s opinion is reliable.
 Until then, our DUI defense attorneys are prepared to challenge any opinion presented against our clients by any “Drug Recognition Expert.”